phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 [fragmentation]: https://en.wikipedia.org/wiki/Fragmentation_(computing)
 [false sharing]: http://mechanical-sympathy.blogspot.de/2011/07/false-sharing.html

 These requirements can make good allocators very complex.
 For example, [jemalloc] has over 30.000 lines of code.
 This complexity often undesired in kernel code where a single bug can lead to severe security vulnerabilities.
-Fortunately, the allocation patterns of kernel code are often much simpler compared to userspace code, so that relatively simple allocator design often suffice.
-In the following we explain three possible kernel allocator designs and explain their advantages and drawbacks.
+Fortunately, the allocation patterns of kernel code are often much simpler compared to userspace code, so that relatively simple allocator designs often suffice.

 [jemalloc]: http://jemalloc.net/

+In the following we present three possible kernel allocator designs and explain their advantages and drawbacks.

 ## Bump Allocator